farskeptic/AutoCompose/README.md

 When trying to decide between inheritance or composition, the amount of pass-thru code that must be coded and maintained often plays a role in the decision.

-Example: When we need to override the implementation of a single method for an interface that contains 10 methods, the code burden of implementing and maintaing the 9 pass-thru methods often causes developers to choose inheritance over composition, regardless of other considerations.
+Example: When we need to override the implementation of a single method for an interface that contains 10 methods, the code burden of implementing and maintaining the 9 pass-thru methods often causes developers to choose inheritance over composition, regardless of other considerations.

 **With AutoCompose, this issue goes away.
 The developer is free to choose inheritance or composition for purely architectural reasons, without having to worry about implementation or maintenance difficulties.**